 Guidelines in this document are for use in training/practice settings.
 BC Athletics will continue to update these guidelines as we progress through the later phases of the Pandemic.
-Return to Competition guidelines will be published in a separate document.
+Return to Competition guidelines have been published in a separate document.